-My most recent musical, Battersea Bardot, explores the life of doomed 1960s London film star Carol White.
+My most recent show, Battersea Bardot, focuses on the complicated and fantastic life of doomed 1960s London film star Carol White.
 It had its first performance at the BFI Southbank in London, November 2019, as part of the BFI Musicals! season - the first piece of live musical theatre to be produced at the British Film Institute.

-My other musicals include Why Are Clowns?
+Other musical theatre includes the cyclical two-hander Why Are Clowns?
 (Arcola Theatre's Grimeborn Festival), the atmospheric folklore-inspired The Man Who Was Asleep (The Space & The Rosemary Branch Theatre), Children Who Sing Themselves to Sleep Eventually Go Mad (The Space), Portrait of an Unknown Woman (Old Fire Station Theatre & Edinburgh Fringe) and a ten-minute musical about Electronic Voice Phenomenon called Voices of Unknown Origin, performed at Battersea Arts Centre.
 In addition, my play Drowning has been performed at both the Courtyard Theatre and the Riverside Studios.

-I have recorded albums under a variety of aliases, including The Assorted Family Circle, Victorian Gents and ShepherdBoy.
-My new album, Lo-Fi London, which explores some of the more unusual stories about this great city, is due to be released in late 2020.
-I have contributed incidental music for short films, trailers and many theatre productions including The Cave (Blue Elephant Theatre), Elsie and the Dragon (Kingston Rose Theatre), Dracula (Lion & Unicorn Theatre), The Crucible (Landor Theatre) and The Usual Suspects (Hackney Empire & national tour).
+I have composed incidental music for short films, trailers and many theatre productions including The Cave (Blue Elephant Theatre), Elsie and the Dragon (Kingston Rose Theatre), Blood Wedding (Lion & Unicorn Theatre), The Crucible (Landor Theatre) and The Usual Suspects (Hackney Empire & national tour).

 I studied English at the University of East Anglia and composition at the London College of Music.
 I also combine my creative practice with a parallel career in community engagement within museums and heritage locations.